mohitkorai/FetchWorks/README.md

-# fetchworks
+# fetchrewards

-This repo is for the coding assessment of Fetch Works.
+This repo is for the coding assessment of Fetch Rewards.
 Following Files serve as answers for the 4 questions,

 Q1 - [Click Here](https://github.com/mohitkorai/fetchworks/blob/master/FetchRewards.png)